Eugen17/When-the-Wrong-Key-Lives-On-The-Key-Recovery-Procedure-in-Integral-Attacks/README.md

 Notes
 -----
-• Z is the sample size for affine propagation; 50 is usually enough.
+-Z is the sample size for affine propagation; 50 is usually enough.
 Use a fixed -s (seed) for reproducibility.
-• GIFT: the round key is added only to half the state.
+-GIFT: the round key is added only to half the state.
 After running the finder, intersect the resulting subspace with the span of unit vectors at the bit positions where the round key is actually added.
   Use elimination_GIFT.py (paste the C output into `input_str`) to perform this intersection.
-• Row-echelon form: use echelon_form.sage by putting the basis (from the C tool or elimination_GIFT.py) into the DATA string variable; it prints an echelonized basis.
+-Row-echelon form: use echelon_form.sage by putting the basis (from the C tool or elimination_GIFT.py) into the DATA string variable; it prints an echelonized basis.
-• Number of key bits to guess =
+-Number of key bits to guess =
     (#rounds × size_of_round_key) − (dimension of the resulting α-admissible subspace), where the dimension is the count of basis vectors after any post-processing/intersection.
-• The tool naturally detects non-trivial key relations: a wrong bit can be compensated by another (even in a later round); such dependencies appear as non-unit vectors in the echelonized basis.
+-The tool naturally detects non-trivial key relations: a wrong bit can be compensated by another (even in a later round); such dependencies appear as non-unit vectors in the echelonized basis.